Advice For Young People Aged 16 or 17

 Your tenancy agreement will include some rules that you must abide by – a bit like being at home.
 You will not be able to do exactly as you please, otherwise you may be evicted (and then it will be difficult to find another place).

-However, if anyone you are living with is being threatening or violent towards you, you should seek help straight away.
-The first people you should contact are Children’s Social Care.
+If anyone you are living with is being threatening or violent towards you, you should seek help straight away.
+The first people you should contact are Children’s Social Care on 03000 411111 or email social.services@kent.gov.uk.
 If you live in Medway, call 01634 33466 (01634 304400 in an emergency), or email ss.accessandinfo@medway.gov.uk.
-If you live elsewhere in Kent, the number is 03000 412323, or email kentcfis@kent.gov.uk.
 If you don’t want to go to the Council, you can ‘phone Childline on 0800 1111.
+They will not be able to assist with housing but will be able to help with support.

 Have you been asked to leave?